lionzan/Exponential-Ocean/exampleSite/content/MBA99/_index.md

 As soon as we can fund the Marketing activities, our **social media image will improve dramatically** and we will be able to **actively attract investors and paid attendees**, both of which will allow us to fund further Marketing – if needed – and most importantly AV Production.

 **Professional AV support is essential to produce high quality videos of the talks**, that will be then uploaded to the TED website.
 Out of these, TED selects only the best TEDx videos to be shown on their platform with global exposure. **Our speakers are absolutely great, and it would be a shame to miss the opportunity to give their _"ideas worth spreading"_ the global visibility that they deserve** just because of a poor quality video production.

-#### Campaign Objective

-With this crowdfunding campaign I want to fund a minimum of Marketing activity to advertise tickets sale and attract small-check sponsors, which in turn will fund the AV production.
-That is: Crowdfunding £2,000+ -> Event tickets marketing -> sell 70 tickets @ £70 + find small sponsors @ £500/1,000 -> pay for AV production -> successful event!

 Thank you so much for your support!!!